Interview with lawyer and legal tech expert Dera J. Nevin (Part 1)

 Canadian born, Dera J. Nevin is an accomplished lawyer and consultant with a focus on strategic process and technology initiatives.
 She has significant experience recommending and implementing technology into legal practice, building and evaluating legal technology offerings and spearheading strategic initiatives directed at increasing legal technology effectiveness in practice.
 Dera possesses the unique ability to facilitate communication between business, legal and technology teams. dealcloser had the exciting opportunity to interview Dera to gain some insight on law tech.

 Today we’re sharing part 1 of our interview with Dera.
-Stay tuned for part 2 next week!
+Check out part 2 of our interview here!

 DEALCLOSER: It is clear that the relationship between lawyers and technology is complicated and many firms are hesitant to use technology, how will this have to change with future customer expectations?